wintertee/speit-moodle-spider/README.md

 A simple spider to crawl files at moodle.

+### NOTICE
-NOTICE: Current version (V1.0) is **NOT** compatible with previous version.
+- Current version (V1.0) is **NOT** compatible with previous version.
 Please delete all files of previous version before using it!
+- Do **NOT** modify files downloaded, if you want to, copy them to another directory first.

 ## Download